You dont have javascript enabled! Please enable it!

 Alternate Ways To Use J-Beauty Refills

-In recent years, lots of Japanese companies are coming up with innovative ways for users to use refill pouches without the hassle of decanting.
+In recent years, lots of Japanese companies have come up with innovative ways for users to use refill pouches without the hassle of decanting.

 Muji, Daiso, Seria, 3Coins, and other variety stores in Japan all sell their versions of refill holders with the same concept.